StratoScientific/StethIO-SDK-Android/README.md

    //Enter your API key here
     stethIO.setAPiKey("YOUR_API_KEY");

+   //Set the filter mode to StethIO.type.HEART/StethIO.type.LUNG
+    stethIO.setExamType(StethIO.type.HEART);

+   //Set the sample type to StethIO.SampleType.NONE/StethIO.SampleType.PROCESSED_AUDIO/StethIO.SampleType.RAW_AUDIO
+    stethIO.setSampleType(StethIO.SampleType.PROCESSED_AUDIO);

    //Pass 'GlSurfaceView' instance to graphview parameter.
    //This view will render the graph visualisation.
    //GlSurfaceView visibility should be View.GONE before passing to stethIO.setGlSurfaceView(...) method.
     stethIO.setGlSurfaceView(glSurfaceView);

+   //Here we need to process the biquad files and apply filter
+    stethIO.prepare();

+   //This will start the recording
+    stethIO.startRecording();

+   //This will stop the recording
+    stethIO.stopRecording();

     //Optional listener to get samples
     stethIO.setSamplesGeneratedListener(new StethIO.SamplesGeneratedListener() {
                @Override
                public void onSamplesGenerated(float[] floats) {